gaimerI/gaimeri.github.io/bflat.md

 )
 ```

-This makes the script run in a single frame.
+This makes the script run in a single cycle, but removes certain small functionalities..

 ### scope